LiKTOi1029/MinecraftTurtleMiner/README.md

 **HEADS UP!
 THIS BOT WORKS, BUT NOT ALL FEATURES HAVE BEEN IMPLEMENTED**

 ## About This Project
 This is the minecraft turtle miner that I originally started as a little personal project of mine that has grown dramatically into one of my largest projects to date.
 I will be posting my updates on github from now on because I was looking for a script like this about 3 years ago and found none.
-That's why I am not only uploading it to GitHub but also putting it in the public domain.
-Do whatever you want with this I don't care.
+That's why I am not only uploading it to GitHub but also I will make it open source.
+Have fun!

 ## Installation